Hiring a Car in Cyprus: A Complete Road Trip Guide

 Passport or ID

 A valid passport or national ID card is usually required for identification, depending on your nationality and the rental company.
-Make sure the same name appears on your booking, driver’s license, identification document, and payment card to avoid delays at the rental desk.
+Make sure the same name appears on your booking, driver’s licence, identification document and payment card to avoid delays at the rental desk.

 Where to pick up your rental car in Cyprus